Dhemaji district: Economy

 In 2006, the Indian government named Dhemaji as one of the country's 250 most backward districts (out of a total of 640).
 It is one of the eleven districts in Assam currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 Silapathar is the most developed city in Dhemaji district.
 Its economy is mainly depended upon trade and commerce for development.

 Divisions

 There are two Assam Legislative Assembly constituencies in this district: Dhemaji and Jonai.
 Both are designated for scheduled tribes.
 They make up a part of the Lakhimpur Lok Sabha constituency.
 Dhemaji district is politically very poor.
-Community politics is main reason for this.
+Community politics is the main reason for this.
 As of 2019, Pradhan Baruah is MP (Member of Parliament), Ranuj Pegu is MLA from Dhemaji and Bhubon Pegu from Jonai.